yanshay/SpoolEase/documentation/scale-setup.md

 3. It is recommended to give the device a name so it can be identified as "<devicename>.local" on the network (this will work depending on the client you use) instead of using its IP address, which would be more difficult to find.
 4. Enable or disable the NFC Module option (the one in SpoolEase Scale), depending on whether you installed it (by default it is enabled).
 5. Restart the device from the browser by pressing **Restart Device**.
+6. In SpoolEase Console Web-Config (not to confuse with Scale Web-Config) enable SpoolEase Scale.
-6. After rebooting, the front RGB LED will flash red until the device connects to the network, then it will remain steady red until SpoolEase Console connects to it.
+7. After rebooting, the front RGB LED will flash red until the device connects to the network, then it will remain steady red until SpoolEase Console connects to it.

 **Congratulations!
 Setup is complete.** Please continue to verify that everything is working properly.